-When collateral is part of a lending agreement, the transaction may be referred to as secured lending, or asset-based lending.
+When collateral is part of a lending agreement, the transaction constitutes secured-lending or asset-based lending.

 In typical bank loans such as car loans (for automobile purchase), for instance, the purchased vehicle serves as collateral.
-When a house or other real estate is bought with a mortgage loan, these serve as collateral for the lender.
+When a buyer buys a house or other real estate with a mortgage loan, these serve as collateral for the lender.
 If the buyer defaults on a mortgage, the lender (for example, a bank) may take ownership of the property through the legal process of foreclosure.

-- When a bank account holder writes a check that results in an overdraft, which the bank pays, anyway, the account holder's negative balance is considered an unsecured loan by the bank (unless the account holder has funds in other accounts that can be applied towards the overdraft).
+- When a bank account holder writes a check that results in an overdraft, which the bank pays, anyway, the account holder's negative balance is considered an unsecured loan by the bank (unless the account holder has funds in other accounts to apply towards the overdraft).